-Note that it would formally be possible to have the ill-formed compound Zwischen-die-Zeilen-Widerstand - the phrasal constituent being based on a well-formed directional PP. That this compound is ill-formed has semantic reasons, it is difficult to interpret it in a sensible way.
+Note that it would formally be possible to have the ill-formed compound Zwischen-die-Zeilen-Widerstand - the phrasal constituent being based on a well-formed directional PP. That this compound is ill-formed has semantic reasons, it is difficult to interpret it in a meaningful way.

 At this stage, we can come back to the distinction between quotative and non-quotative phrasal compounds.
-The proposed analysis predicts that non-quotative phrasal compounds may contain indexicals which are interpreted in a regular way, as the semantics of original phrase transfers to the phrasal constituent (albeit its status as a word).
-This is in striking contrast to indexicals in pure quotes (cf. the discussion of the example Kaufe-Ihr-Auto-Kärtchen in § 3 above).
-See the following made-up compound (41), which is constructed with the compound (42) [=(30)] in mind:
+The proposed analysis predicts that nonquotative phrasal compounds may contain indexicals which are interpreted in a regular way, as the semantics of the original phrase transfers to the phrasal constituent (despite its status as a word).
+This is in striking contrast to indexicals in pure quotes (cf. the discussion of the example Kaufe-Ihr-Auto-Kärtchen in section 3 above).
+Compare the following made-up compound (41), which is constructed with the compound (42) [=(30)] in mind: